-I know I can’t be the only one with a never ending to-do list and a laundry basket that is never empty!
+I know I can’t be the only one with a never-ending to-do list and a laundry basket that is never empty!

-That being “caught up” is just a myth and if I do ever reach it I promise to take a photo and show you what it looks like, OK?
+That being “caught up” is just a myth and if I do ever reach the bottom of my laundry basket, I promise to take a photo and show you what it looks like, OK?

 Therefore anything that can save me time and will make my life easier is always a bonus in this working homeschool momma’s life.

 Now I know you are groaning and complaining because seriously meal prepping sounds like such a drag.

 But I promise the benefits out weight any of these seeming downsides.